tiltonneena/MovieRental-Project/README.md

       <img width="500" height="330" src="Images/RockbusterERD.jpg"/>
     </p>
     <p align="center">
-      <em>ERD illustrates the links between the tables in a relational database; allowing a quick view of what information each table held and which table to query for specific business questions. </em>
+      <em>ERD illustrates the links between the tables in a relational database; allowing a quick view<br>of what information each table held and which table to query for specific business questions. </em>
     </p>

 2. The data answering specific business questions were accessed using SQL commands in PostgreSQL.
 Other functions performed using SQL commands include data cleaning, data organizing, drafting summary statistics, and table joining.